Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene helper.md

 ![](../image/button-click-quit.png)

 Scene helper can be found on the scene manager window, next to the new collection button.
-Just drag from the button to gain a reference.
+Just drag the scene helper button into an object field (such as a UnityEvent slot) to create a reference to it.

 ![](../image/scene-helper-and-new-collection.png)